 Spending more than your means is a bad recipe that leads to borrowing more.
 It is far more profitable to save money and allocate to investments that yield 5% returns or more than having to borrow at mid-teen rates with credit cards to pay for your overspending habits.
 “Whoever works his land will have plenty of bread, but he who follows worthless pursuits will have plenty of poverty.”
 (Proverbs 28:19).

 Track your spending carefully by budgeting according to your priorities.
-Bava Metzia 42a instructs us, “A person should always divide his money into three: one-third in the ground (for the future), one third (invested) in business, and one-third in possession.”
+Bava Metzia 42a instructs us, “A person should always divide his money into three: one-third in the ground (for the future), one-third (invested) in business, and one-third in possession.”
 That may be an ancient way of splitting your funds.
-There are several ways to budget such as tracking your expenses, creating a monthly budget, or using the 50/30/20 rule.
-The latter budget is Elizabeth Warren’s rule of thumb using 50% of aftertax or net income for your needs, 30% of net income for your wants, leaving 20% for saving money, and paying debt.
+There are several ways to budget, such as tracking your expenses, creating a monthly budget, or using the 50/30/20 rule.
+The 50/30/20 budget uses 50% of aftertax or net income for your needs, 30% of net income for your wants, leaving 20% for saving money and paying off debt.

 Budget In Any Reasonable Manner

 Budget in any reasonable way that allows you to control your spending.
-It is easier now than ever to track your spending using a variety of (free or fee) apps such as Mint, Personal Capital, PocketGuard, and YNAB for zero-based budgeting.
+It is easier now than ever to track your spending using various (free or fee) apps such as Mint, Personal Capital, PocketGuard, and YNAB for zero-based budgeting.
 Alternatively, scrutinize your credit card bills and build your own excel spreadsheet.

-I have noticed that our spending has changed dramatically during the pandemic.
-Our bills for grocery and household goods are higher than usual.
-On the other hand, we have savings from cutting out retail shopping, dining except for occasional outdoor places, hair salon appointments, gas, tolls, as we are staying closer to home.
-While I appreciate the extra cash, I am anxious like everyone to go back to some sort of normal existence.
+Our spending changed dramatically during the pandemic.
+Our bills for grocery and household goods were higher than usual.
+On the other hand, we saved more from cutting out retail shopping, dining except for occasional outdoor places, hair salon appointments, gas, tolls as we stayed closer to home.
+While I appreciated the extra cash, I like the return to normal, even as Covid cases are rising.

 5. Avoid Lifestyle Inflation

-As our income grows, we often increase our so-called “essential costs” leading to lifestyle inflation.
+As our income grows, we often increase “essential costs,” leading to lifestyle inflation.
 While we are allowed the occasional latte and extravagant dinners, we need to keep our spending in check.
 You shouldn’t deprive yourself of everything.
 However, fulfilling every desire is no longer a special treat.

-“Keeping up with the Jones” and conspicuous consumption often refers to material goods we may accumulate so as to fit within a certain social class we admire.
+“Keeping up with the Jones” and conspicuous consumption often refers to material goods we may accumulate to fit within a particular social class we admire.
 We compare ourselves to our neighbors or colleagues at work.
-As a result, people fall into the trap of spending for a better car or house simply to enhance their prestige and social standing.
-This may be costly and divert resources that can be plowed into investing your money for greater long term wealth.
+As a result, people fall into the trap of spending on a better car or house simply to enhance their prestige and social standing.
+Targeting social status may be costly and divert resources better used for investing your money for more incredible long-term wealth.

 It is pretty common for people to spend their raise and bonus as soon as they receive it.
-I have often been tempted to buy something special upon getting a raise and bonus after a year of working hard.
-You soon realize your pay hike is pretax and shrinks on an after-tax basis.
-If you do need some things, make a list of what you believe is important if you had some extra cash.
+Temptation runs high to buy something special upon getting a raise and bonus after a year of working hard.
+I often bought something special to reward myself for hard work.
+However, you soon realize your pay hike is pretax and shrinks on an after-tax basis.
+If you need some things, make a list of what you believe is essential if you had some extra cash.